graffardi/react-redux-boilerplate/README.md

 # react-redux-boilerplate
-react-redux-boilerplate is a quick start React and Redux application, this is the template I use for every project.
+react-redux-boilerplate is a quick start React and Redux application.

-This template allows you to build a React application that uses Redux, feel free to use Axios for API calls, but remember to store them in an action.

-You can also find an action, a container and a reducer example in the src folder.
+You will find an action, a container and a reducer example in the src folder.
 All these files can be used as reminders.

 **Remember that the Redux data flow is:**
 ```